Sunday, September 07, 2008

 Everyday America

-Today, that coffee chain is sold to an overseas investment bank.
-On the walls there are city scenes from New York, scenes in which people reach out for their Espresso House paper mugs.
+Today, that coffee chain has been sold to an overseas investment bank.
+On the walls are city scenes from New York – scenes in which people reach out for their Espresso House paper mugs.
 If you ever thought that reality was socially constructed, here you have it.
-Just imagine that art director in Malmö packing empty paper mugs into suitcases and then taking a flight over for the photo session, desperate to convey the image that Espresso House is an integrated part of everyday America.
+Just imagine that art director in Malmö packing empty paper mugs into suitcases and then flying over for the photo session, desperate to convey the image that Espresso House is an integrated part of everyday America.

-I remember visiting a maximum security prison in Kumla, Sweden.
-Though years ago it left me with a host of similar unsettling images: the basic angst of being locked up behind doors lacking handles, the razor-sharp barbwire at the horizon and the odour of male anxiety and violence.
-Those images come up every time someone accuses the Swedish criminal justice system for being “soft”.
+I remember visiting a maximum-security prison in Kumla, Sweden.
+Though years ago, it left me with a host of similarly unsettling images: the basic angst of being locked behind doors without handles, the razor-sharp barbed wire on the horizon, and the odour of male anxiety and violence.
+Those images return every time someone accuses the Swedish criminal justice system of being “soft”.

 0 Comments: